Deco&Design

 photo source: 12q.access.ly

-The ideal place is the one that represents you, where you feel "at home"
+The ideal place is the place that represents you, where you feel at home

-Designers have always been the ones to bring or take away trends in decorating spaces.
-They have shown us how we can combine materials, styles, colours so that our interior design is as harmonious and effective as possible.
-But we make the choices.
+Designers have always been the ones who have made or broken trends in decorating spaces.
+They have shown us how we can combine materials, styles and colors so that our interior design is as harmonious and effective as possible.
+But we make our own choices.
 And we make them because they represent us and make us feel good.
-So, if you like to have framed photos of the best moments spent with your family on holiday on your wall, you're not going to take them down because it's not on trend.
-The important thing is that where you live feels like 'home'.
+So, if you like to have framed photos of the best family holiday moments on your wall, you're not going to take them down because it's not in trend.
+The important thing is that where you live, you feel "at home".

 About the author